 Contractions are the rhythmic tightening and relaxing of your pelvic muscles that prepare the baby for birth.
 Although contractions can range from uncomfortable to extremely painful, they are completely natural and necessary for vaginal delivery.

 Braxton-Hicks Contractions.
 Some women start to get “practice” contractions as early as 24 weeks.
 These may come as a surprise, but they don’t usually indicate the start of labor.
-Unlike labor, Braxton-Hicks contractions come at random intervals, and won’t intensify over time.
+Unlike labor, Braxton-Hicks contractions come at random intervals and won’t intensify over time.
 They can be uncomfortable, but they’re usually not painful.

 Dilation